 Displaying images online can sometimes be problematic.
 Prodibi takes care of all the important considerations.
 These include colour management, compression, formatting, pixel density and responsiveness.

 A lot of photographers opt for Shootproof.
 It offers other tools useful to a photography business.
-These include the ability to sell prints and wall products, create and send contracts, create professional looking invoices and build custom discounts.
+These include the ability to sell prints and wall products, create and send contracts.
+You can also create professional-looking invoices and build custom discounts.

-You are probably already familiar with Google Drive.
-You might not have thought of taking advantage of this application to share your photos.
+Many of us are already familiar with Google Drive.
+You might not have thought of taking advantage of this application to deliver your photos to your clients.

 A variety of sharing options are available.
 Individual files or whole folders can be shared.
 As with Dropbox, you are able to assign different rights when sharing with them.
 These include viewing the files only or enabling editing.